 The Perley Family Genealogy by M.B.V Perley indicates that Allen Perley, for whom the house is named, was a direct descendant of Allen Perley the emigrant ancestor of the Perley family in America.
 Born in Wales, England in 1608, he came to this country at the age of twenty-two years, in the fleet with Governor Winthrop.
 He married Susanna Bokensen.
 Their home was on High Street in Ipswich, at the location of the Nathaniel Lord house.
 Over the years, a large area of land along Linebrook Road became the family estate.

-M.V.B Perley continues with later a generation of Allen Perleys.
+M.V.B Perley continues with a later generation of Allen Perleys.

 “Allen Perley was born on the immigrant-ancestral estate, “Ipswich Farms,” Friday, 9 May, 1718.
 In his fortieth year, 10 Nov., 1757, he married Martha Fowler who was then 19 years old. … He lived on the parental estate, till about the time of his marriage, when he became owner of the house, hitherto his brother-in-law, Samuel Perley’s.
 He became a farmer of means and importance.
 He was a member of Capt.
 Abraham How’s company, that marched toward the scene of conflict, on that truly historic day at Concord and Lexington.
 He died Oct.
 14, 1804.
 His widow had half of the homestead during her life.
 His son Allen had an adjoining farm that was bought of Joseph Fisk.

-“Allen Perley (the son) was born on the site of the cellar, page 48, Friday, 13 May, 1763.
+“Allen Perley (the son) was born on the site of the cellar, Friday, 13 May, 1763.
 His home was the farm just north of and around the old cemetery, about a mile east of his birthplace.
 The farm was originally a Fisk place.
 In recent years it has been owned successively by Clapp, Day and Woodward.
 It is now (1904) occupied by Adam G. Lauer.
 Mr. Perley was a diligent farmer, and for those times a successful one.
 In Nov., 1788, he married Esther Burpee of Rowley.
 The records of their deaths are in the Linebrook Cemetery.”